 2. Reduce generation capacity including those generators waiting on standby, thereby reducing the risk of blackouts where there would not have been enough generation capacity.

-3. Reduce transmission peak demand - important because the peak demand determines how big a system you need to build.
+4. Reduce transmission peak demand - important because the peak demand determines how big a system you need to build

 No fee is payable to join these schemes and your supplier will pay you for reducing demand.
 You have nothing to lose by participating.

-You need a Smart Meter to participate in these schemes so that the demand reduction can be measured.
+You need a Smart Meter to participate in these schemes so that the demand reduction at particular times can be measured.

 Demand Flexibility Service